dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   </table>

-  If you receive ongoing services from us over a period of more than 12 months, then we are also required to provide you with an annual Fee Disclosure Statement which will set out the fees paid, and the services offered and provided in the previous 12 months.
+  If you receive ongoing services from us, we will provide any fee disclosures, fee consents and service confirmations required by law from time to time.
+These documents will explain the fees payable for our services and the services to be provided.\

+  \

   You can settle your fees by deduction from your investment portfolio or via bank transfer.
 In certain circumstances, you may be able to have charges deducted from your superannuation balance.